Hierarchy of percolation patterns in a kinetic replication model: Results

 where the sum runs over 4 sites of the plaquette, and $\vartheta(x)$ is the Heaviside step function defined such that $\vartheta(x \geq 0)=1$ and $\vartheta(x < 0)=0$.
 We will be looking for the phase with percolation between active plaquettes connected by nn bonds ($PL$ phase).

-Following the procedure used for other phases, we detect $PL$ phase where it was expected, its location is shown in Fig.~\ref{PDiag}.
-Examples of the patterns and scaling analysis near transition are given in Figs.~\ref{fig:PL_pattern_example} and \ref{PLSC}.
+Following the procedure used for other phases, we detect the $PL$ phase where it was expected, its location is shown in Fig.~\ref{PDiag}.
+Examples of the patterns and scaling analysis near transition are given in Fig.~\ref{fig:PL_pattern_example} and in Fig.~\ref{PLSC}, Appendix \ref{AppA}.

-The results given in Table~\ref{Tab:PLtr} confirm the DP universality class of the transition into $PL$ phase.
+The results given in Table~\ref{Tab:PLtr}, Appendix \ref{AppA} confirm the DP universality class of the transition into the $PL$ phase.